christa-r/rt-game/README.md

 **Lines 82–83: Additional Asset Preparation**

-These function calls prepare animation frames:
+These function calls prepare animation frames.
+In other words, they build arrays containing URLs to individual images that will be used to create frame-by-frame animations later in the game.
 - `addExplosionFrames()` populates the array of explosion animation frames.
 - `addLightSpeedFrames()` populates the array for level transition animations.

-In other words, they build arrays containing URLs to individual images that will be used to create frame-by-frame animations later in the game.

 ```javascript
 addExplosionFrames(); // Populate explosion frame URLs